DandyLyons/notes/content/Library/The Bible (WEB)/03 - Leviticus/Lev-21.md

 "'They shall not marry a woman who is a prostitute, or profane.
 A priest shall not marry a woman divorced from her husband; for he is holy to his God.

 ###### v8
 Therefore you shall sanctify him, for he offers the bread of your God.
-He shall be holy to you, for I Yahweh, who sanctify you, am holy.
+He shall be [[holiness|holy]] to you, for I Yahweh, who sanctify you, am holy.

 ###### v9
 "'The daughter of any priest, if she profanes herself by playing the prostitute, she profanes her father.
 She shall be burned with fire.